 Another common provision people include in their will is to say that they do not require their executor to post a bond.
 Without this language, the probate court will usually require the executor to post a bond that is equal to what the estate is worth, which can be an expensive thing to do - and sometimes the person you wanted to handle things for you cannot do it.

 While it takes a little time and costs a little money to get a will, it will save time and money for your loved ones.

 Because of the generality of this website, the information provided herein may not be applicable in all situations and should not be acted upon without specific legal advice based on particular situations.

-Copyright 2015, 2014, 2013, 2012, 2011, 2010 Phillips Law Firm.
+Copyright 2015, 2014, 2013, 2012, 2011, 2010 Robe Law Firm.
 ALL RIGHTS RESERVED.
-Phillips Law Firm, a professional corporation, provides the full range of legal services to clients who want strategic advice and practical solutions.
+Robe Law Firm (formerly Phillips Law Firm), a professional corporation, provides the full range of legal services to clients who want strategic advice and practical solutions.
 Client Payment Options ~ Invoice Payment Link

 Robe Law Firm | 1800 Preston Park Boulevard | Suite 245 | Plano | Texas | 75093 | (972) 861-0126